Mayur-Palavalli/Mayur_Portfolio/index.md

 ![Headstone Image](logo.svg)
 -->

+#Modifications
+<iframe width="560" height="315" src="https://www.youtube.com/embed/-y4w7765NyA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+My two modifications are a battery holder and a power switch.
+I chose to include these two modifications since I needed the battery to sit outside the container in order to fit all the components inside, and I needed a switch to control the power since it's impractical to disconnect and reconnect a wire everytime I need it to turn on or off.

+Installing a switch was rather frustrating since it took me a long time to find a switch that would fit.
+Furthermore, soldering wires onto the switch was a challenge because the wires wouldn't hold once I stuffed the components into the box.

 # Final Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Lb72Fg6I3-Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>